 Many images are annotated.
 What information I show has expanded over the years.
 Normally only galaxies for which NED had distance data are annotated.
 Distant ones are just listed with a “G” followed by the distance in billions of light-years when their only names are their position.
 Quasars are marked by a “Q”.
 Candidate quasars with spectroscopic redshift are listed as “CQ”.
 Many with only photographic redshift have been later shown to not be quasars but stars with spectral characteristics that fooled photometric redshift measurements into thinking they were distant objects.
 Thus I rarely show these.
 Galaxy clusters and galaxy groups are denoted by GC and GG respectively.
 What NED considers a galaxy cluster is often confusing as they will list a cluster with 6 members and a group with more than that yet in their FAQ state galaxy clusters have far more members than that.
 Still, I use their terminology even when I can’t understand it.

 As time went on I started including classification of galaxies when available at NED.
 I often include non-redshift measurements of distance in parentheses after the redshift distance.
 Distance is shown using NED’s 5 year WMAP data defining Hubble’s constant and the Omega values.
 While more current determinations of these factors have become available I’ve stuck with these to keep distances consistent.

 For nearby galaxies the look back time distance is reasonable but as distances increase it becomes more and more problematic.
+I currently also show the z value for these distant objects on the annotated image when there’s room.
 For more information on that see the page on High Redshift.